Understanding Cognitive Behavioral Therapy and its Benefits

 Cognitive behavioral therapy (CBT) assists clients improve maladaptive thought patterns that interfere with healthy behaviors and spark unsettling emotions.
 The underlying theory is that by correcting thoughts the behaviors and emotions will improve.
+CBT focuses on the connections between thoughts, emotions and behaviors.
+Accordingly, the therapeutic approach is to help clients recognize negative or unhelpful thought and behavior patterns, exploring ways that emotions and thoughts impact actions.

 CBT differs from many traditional talk therapies in that it doesn’t focus on the past.

-Historical Background of Cognitive Behavioral Therapy
+โHistorical Background of Cognitive Behavioral Therapy

-Core Principles Cognitive Behavior Therapy
+Core Principles Cognitive Behavior Therapyโ

 - Psychological problems are based, in part, on faulty or unhelpful ways of thinking (cognitive component).

-- Psychological problems are based, in part, on learned patterns of unhelpful behavior (behavioral conditioning component).
+- Psychological problems are based, in part, on learned patterns of unhelpful behavior (behavioral conditioning component).โโ

-An Example of Thought, Emotion, and Behavior
+โโAn Example of Thought, Emotion, and Behavior

+We respond to events emotionally and cognitively.
+First, an arousal of a small feeling affect generates thoughts that assign meaning to the arousal.
+Then, the thoughts, in turn, enhance or regulate the feeling.
+Lastly, we respond with a behavior.
 For example, you are driving through your neighborhood and see your neighbor walking their dog.
 You enthusiastically wave, but your neighbor, who is looking directly at you, turns a way without acknowledging your wave.
 Consequently, the external incident naturally sparks a small prick of shame.
 Then the thoughts arrive.

 Our emotional lives are constantly peppered with the thought, emotion, behavioral feedback loops.
 When they diverge from reality, they can create unhealthy reactions.
 Above all, cognitive behavioral therapy helps clients get thoughts back in tune with their internal feedback loops to encourage productive behavior.

 Notably, cognitive behavioral therapy (CBT) has been demonstrated to be an effective treatment for a range of problems including depression, anxiety disorders, alcohol and drug use problems, marital problems, eating disorders, and severe mental illness.
+Most notably, however, a main tenant of CBT is to address life problems.
+Often, these are intricately tied to a disorder.

-Scott Strossel wrote in his comprehensive book on anxiety that “many studies are now finding that cognitive-behavioral therapy, or CBT, is the safest and most effective treatment for many forms of depression and anxiety disorders” (2015, location 882).
+Scott Strossel wrote in his comprehensive book on anxiety that “many studies are now finding that cognitive-behavioral therapy, or CBT, is the safest and most effective treatment for many forms of depression and anxiety disorders” (Strossel, 2015).
+“Numerous research studies suggest that CBT leads to significant improvement in functioning and quality of life” (APA, 2017).

 CBT treatments involves a two prong approach.
 First is changing maladaptive thinking patterns; the second is changing maladaptive behavior patterns.